rkuhlf/soccer-iq/LOG.md

 Dang it I've only got 19.
 I kinda wanted at least 20.
 Oh well I can do one more round of clips.

 Need to allow the playback to go past the end.

+Okay last thing is to clean up the styles a teeny-weeny bit.
+And maybe add a full-screen button.